 On Linux, downloading the Ardour source code and running the app on your computer is almost seamless.

-On Windows and macOS, you can still use Ardour for free, but only if you can compile the provided source code yourself.
-If not, there are two options: a one-time donation or a subscription.
+On Windows and macOS, Ardour is still free, but only if you can compile the provided source code yourself.
+If not, you have two options: a one-time donation or a subscription.

 More info: Ardour